-The history of Sigiriya is perhaps one of the oldest in Sri Lanka and around it, there are still many doubts about the true nature of this place.
+The history of Sigiriya is perhaps one of the oldest in Sri Lanka, and around it, there are still many doubts about the true nature of this place.

-Legend has it that King Kassapa (477-495) would have chosen this mountain to build on the top his palace and gardens, making it difficult to access.
+Legend has it that King Kassapa (477-495) would have chosen this mountain to build on the top of his palace and gardens, making it difficult to access.
 This happened after having overthrown and killed his father, King Dhatusena of Anuradhapura.

-However, archaeologists have been discovering new evidence that, contrary to what’s said, Sigiriya may well have been a monastery and not a fortress-palace.
+However, archaeologists have been discovering new evidence that, contrary to what’s said, Sigiriya may well have been a monastery and not a fortress palace.

-Whether it was to protect the king or isolate monks, the truth is that the access to the top of this monument is indeed a challenge.
+Whether it was to protect the king or isolate monks, the truth is that access to the top of this monument is indeed a challenge.

 Conquering Sigiriya